Ctri-The-Third/SpaceTraders_dispatcher/blog/week5.md

 ## Goals

-* receive_and_fulfill behaviour needs to automatically have contract management if it doesn't already
+* ✅ receive_and_fulfill behaviour needs to automatically have contract management if it doesn't already
-* compile survey values in the DB
+* ✅ compile survey values in the DB
- * Have ships extarcting for money pick the one with the most valuable out
+ * ✅ Have ships extarcting for money pick the one with the most valuable out
- * Have ships extracting for quest material pick the one with the highest concentration of quest material, and then secondarily the most valuable out in the event of a tie.
+ * ✅ Have ships extracting for quest material pick the one with the highest concentration of quest material, and then secondarily the most valuable out in the event of a tie.

-* Record contracts in DB
+* ✅ Record contracts in DB
 * Record extractions in DB (will require a refactor)
 * Record sell orders in DB (will require a refactor)
  * after selling have the behaviour also ping the market for latest prices.
+* put ship cooldowns into DB
 * Develop A* jump network pathfinding and complete exploration of the network
 * Record 429 counts in the DB, consider queue based throttling